 >>

-Receiving the delegated authority of men –
+Receiving delegated authority from men –

 Paul is divulging the process of transmitting the gospel of Christ to the next